On Barriers and the Gap between Active and Passive Replication (Full Version): Implementations of the Barrier Function

 An alternative, corresponding to Zab~\cite{zab}, to avoid the aforementioned impossibility is to consider the internal states of the underlying consensus algorithm.
 We exemplify this approach considering the popular Paxos algorithm~\cite{paxos}.
 A detailed discussion of Paxos is out of the scope of this work and we only present a summary for completeness.

-\spara{Overview of Paxos.} In Paxos, each process keeps, for every consensus instance, an {\em accepted value}, which is the most current value it is aware of that might have been decided.
+\spara{Overview of Paxos.} In Paxos each process keeps, for every consensus instance, an {\em accepted value}, which is the most current value it is aware of that might have been decided.
 A process $p$ elected leader must first read, for each instance, the value that may have been decided upon for this instance, if any.
 To obtain this value, the leader selects a unique {\em ballot number} $b$ and executes a {\em read phase} by sending a read message to all other processes.
 Processes that have not yet received messages from a leader with a higher ballot number $b$ reply by sending their current accepted value for the instance.
 Each accepted value is sent attached to the ballot number of the previous leader that proposed that value.
 The other processes also promise not to accept any message from leaders with ballots lower than $b$.
 When $p$ receives accepted values from a majority of processes, it {\em picks} for each instance the accepted value with the highest attached ballot.
-Gaps in the sequence instance with picked values are filled with empty {\em no op} values.

 After completing the read phase, the new leader proposes the values it picked as well as its own values for the instances for which no value was decided.
 The leader proposes values in a {\em write} phase: it sends them to all processes together with the current ballot number $b$.
 Processes accept proposed values only if they have not already received messages from a leader with a ballot number $b' > b$.
 After they accept a proposed value, they send an acknowledgement to the leader proposing it.
 When a value has been written with the same ballot at a majority of processes, it is decided.